Stjepan Radić: Assassination in Parliament

-What exactly happened to Puniša Račić is still contested.
-One version (conservative) states that he was sentenced to 20 years of house arrest and later pardoned by the Serb authorities while another (communist) contends that he was sentenced to 20 years of hard labour and freed by the invading Nazis in WWII.
-He led a normal life during the Nazi occupation of Serbia and was captured and killed by Communist partisans in 1945 or 1946.
+Puniša Račić was convicted of the murders and sentenced to 60 years in prison, which was immediately reduced to 20 years.
+Račić spent most of his sentence under house arrest in a comfortable villa, where he was attended by three servants and was free to enter and leave at will.
+The leniency of his sentence likely came as a result of his connection with the Chetniks.
+He was released from house arrest on 27 March 1941.
+Račić was shot by the Yugoslav Partisans on 16 October 1944 during the liberation of Belgrade from the Axis powers.

 Following the political crisis triggered by the shooting, in January 1929, King Aleksandar Karađorđević abolished the constitution, dissolved the parliament, banned all ethnic, regional and religious political parties, and declared a royal dictatorship.

 Radić is buried in the Mirogoj cemetery in Zagreb.

 Legacy

 Radić's violent death turned him into a martyr and an icon of political struggle for the peasantry and the working class, as well as an icon of Croatian patriots.
 The iconography of Stjepan Radić was later used not only by his successor Vladko Maček, but also by other political options in Croatia: right wing or left wing.

 The Ustaše used the death of Stjepan Radić as proof of Serbian hegemony, and as an excuse for their treatment of Serbs.
 However, a number of leading CPP figures who became political opponents of the Ustashe were imprisoned or killed by the regime.
 The Partisans on the other hand used this as a recruiting point with CPP members who were disillusioned with the Independent State of Croatia, and latter had one brigade named after Antun and Stjepan Radić in 1943.

 The image of Stjepan Radić was used extensively during the Croatian Spring movement in the early 1970s.
 There are many folk groups, clubs, primary and secondary schools which bear the name of Stjepan Radić.
 Many Croatian cities have streets and squares in his name.
 In 2008, a total of 265 streets in Croatia were named after him, making Radić the third most common person eponym of streets in the country.
 Statues of Stjepan Radić are also common.
 His portrait was depicted on the obverse of the Croatian 200 kuna banknote, issued in 1993 and 2002.
 Since 1995 the Republic of Croatia has awarded the Order of Stjepan Radić.
 In 2015 the Croatian Parliament declared 20 June to be the Memorial Day for Stjepan Radić and the June Victims.

 In 1997, a poll in Croatian weekly Nacional named Stjepan Radić as the most admired Croatian historic personality.